kr4ck-com/LDACS-MAKE/README.md

 ## **File structure:**

-- `ldacs_auth_gsc_as.spthy`
+- `ldacs_make.spthy`

   - contains a formal analysis of the proposed mutual authentication and key agreement protocols of LDACS and to prove their security.

 - `tamarin.png`

-  - contains a grpahical output of the proof of MAKE protocol
+  - contains a graphical output of the proof of MAKE protocol

 ## The Tamarin prover repository